orf/django-debug-toolbar-template-timings/README.md

 Install via pip (pip install django-debug-toolbar-template-timings).
 Then add __'template_timings_panel.panels.TemplateTimings.TemplateTimings'__ to your DEBUG_TOOLBAR_PANELS, and also add __'template_timings_panel'__ to your INSTALLED_APPS.

 ### Configuration
 Configuration is optional.
-There are two settings you can configure (the values below are the default):
+There is currently only one setting you can configure (the values below are the default):

-    PRINT_TIMINGS = False # Print timings to the console
     IGNORED_TEMPLATES = ["debug_toolbar/*"] # Ignore these templates from the output